uetchy/create-create-app/README.md

 `object | undefined`

-Extra options passed to the app.
-These options will be accessible as a cli option, interactive question, and template string.
-In this case, `--language` cli option and `{{language}}` template string will be available.
+Additional questions can be defined.
+These options will be available as CLI flags, interactive questions, and template strings.
+In the example above, `--language` flag and the `{{language}}` template string will be enabled in the app.

-You can find all possible options in [yargs-interactive documentation](https://github.com/nanovazquez/yargs-interactive#options).
+All possible options can be found in the [yargs-interactive documentation](https://github.com/nanovazquez/yargs-interactive#options).

 ### modifyName (default: `undefined`)